xcv58/selection-menu/README.md

 The menu styling is completely up to you.
 See [`selection-menu.css`](demos/gh-pages/selection-menu.css) in the `demos` for a simple example, and [`iDoRecall-menu.less`](demos/iDoRecall-menu.less) for a more complex one.

+## Properties

+* `menu` - the menu DOM element that SelectionMenu creates.
+Modify its innerHTML to adjust the menu on the fly according to the selection.

 ## Methods

-* `hide(hideSelection=false)` - hide the menu, optionally hiding the text selection as well.
+* `hide(hideSelection=false)` - hide the menu, optionally clearing the text selection as well.
 Useful at the end of the click `handler`.

 ## Example